nbtm-sh/proteinfold/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

 - `colabfold_webserver/` or `colabfold_local/` based on the selected mode.
-  - `complete_results/` that contains the computed MSAs, unrelaxed structures, relaxed structures, ranked structures, raw model outputs, prediction metadata, and section timings.
+Contain the computed MSAs, unrelaxed structures, relaxed structures, ranked structures, raw model outputs, prediction metadata, and section timings.
 Specifically, `<SEQUENCE NAME>_plddt_mqc.tsv` presents the pLDDT scores per residue for each of the 5 predicted models.
-  - `<SEQUENCE NAME>.pdb` that is the structure with the highest pLDDT score (ranked first)
+  - `best_structures/<SEQUENCE NAME>.pdb` that is the structure with the highest pLDDT score per input (ranked first)
 - `DBs/` that contains symbolic links to the downloaded database and parameter files

 </details>